 In the United States there are about 92 confined space entry fatalities per year, according to a report from CDC.
 To help protect yourself from injury or death, it’s critical to take safety precautions before entering one.
-In this blog post, we’ll explain what a confined space is, why it’s more dangerous than any other workplace, and three simple safety rules to follow, and the importance of confined space entry training.
+In this blog post, we’ll explain what a confined space is, three simple safety rules to follow, and the importance of confined space entry training.

 What is a Confined Space?